-• Reports of deaths or SAEs also considered efficacy endpoints in trials with high mortality or high morbidity and accepted to be considered as disease related events in the protocol authorised by the NCA; systematic unblinding at the time of the event is not required for those reports44.

-However, careful assessment should be performed in cases where diseaserelated events appear to be enhanced by the IMP.
-In accordance with Regulation (EU) No 536/2014, a causality assessment is required for each SAE, and if the investigator considers disease-related event to also be IMPrelated and the event is both serious and unexpected then it must be reported as a SUSAR.

-- SUSARs occurring in a clinical trial performed (partly or exclusively) in the EU which are not conducted by the sponsor.
-These SUSARs may come to the attention of the sponsor through individual reports, publications (such as academic literature) or regulatory authorities. - SARs occurring in a third country outside a clinical trial. - A SAE which could be associated with the trial procedures and which could modify the conduct of the trial. - A significant hazard to the subject population such as lack of efficacy of an IMP used for the treatment of a life-threatening disease. - A major safety finding from a newly completed animal study (such as carcinogenicity). - Recommendations of the Data Safety Monitoring Board (DSMB), if any, where relevant for the safety of subjects. - Relevant safety information regarding the procurement or the donor in the case of advanced therapy investigational medicinal products. - 317.
+- Reports of deaths or SAEs also considered efficacy endpoints in trials with high mortality or high morbidity and accepted to be considered as disease related events in the protocol authorised by the NCA; systematic unblinding at the time of the event is not required for those reports (45). - However, careful assessment should be performed in cases where disease-related events appear to be enhanced by the IMP.
+In accordance with Regulation (EU) No 536/2014, a causality assessment is required for each SAE, and if the investigator considers disease-related event to also be IMP-related and the event is both serious and unexpected then it must be reported as a SUSAR. - SUSARs occurring in a clinical trial performed (partly or exclusively) in the EU which are not conducted by the sponsor.
+These SUSARs may come to the attention of the sponsor through individual reports, publications (such as academic literature) or regulatory authorities. - SARs occurring in a third country outside a clinical trial. - A SAE which could be associated with the trial procedures and which could modify the conduct of the trial. - A significant hazard to the subject population such as lack of efficacy of an IMP used for the treatment of a life-threatening disease. - A major safety finding from a newly completed animal study (such as carcinogenicity). - Recommendations of the Data Safety Monitoring Board (DSMB), if any, where relevant for the safety of subjects. - Relevant safety information regarding the procurement or the donor in the case of advanced therapy investigational medicinal products. - 335.
 This information should instead be addressed through the reporting of events other than SUSARs (see Question 7.24).
 It should be discussed in the IB as well as the ASR or protocol modifications as applicable, e.g. in safety sections of IB other than RSI, especially if relevant to the risk/benefit evaluation.
-This holds true for their follow-up measures too. - 318.
-The rules on pharmacovigilance as set out in Directive 2001/83/EC and Regulation (EC) No 726/2004 may also apply for this information if the sponsor also owns a marketing authorisation in the EU for a medicinal product containing the same active substance (see guidance in GVP Module VI).
+This holds true for their follow-up measures too.

-44 Annex III, section 2, (2.5), (21) in Clinical Trials Regulation (EU) 536/2014
+(45) Annex III, section 2, (2.5), (21) in Clinical Trials Regulation (EU) 536/2014